Trustees

 Executive Director Bio

-Elizabeth Bartley is a returned Cincinnatian, currently residing in Walnut Hills.
-Prior to starting as ED in 2017, she served on the IIN Board of Trustees for 4 years as Ass’t Secretary and Treasurer and has been Chair of the Neighborhood Summit since 2015.
-Elizabeth’s committee work on behalf of IIN includes: member of the Core Team, All in Cincinnati; the Manager’s Advisory Group, Education and Training sub-committee; the Property Tax Workgroup; and the Housing Strategy Workgroup (LISC).
+Elizabeth Bartley has been the Executive Director since 2017 and has been Chair of the Neighborhood Summit since 2015.
+Prior to starting as ED, she served on the IIN Board of Trustees for 4 years as Ass’t Secretary and Treasurer.
+Elizabeth’s committee work on behalf of IIN has included: co-chair of ECAT; member of the Core Team – All in Cincinnati, the Manager’s Advisory Group: Education and Training sub-committee, the Property Tax Workgroup, and the Housing Strategy Workgroup (LISC).
 Previously, Elizabeth worked for WestCURC, first as a consultant, then as Executive Director, implementing the vision for the revitalization of the Westwood Historic Business District.
 Her dedication to community work began while working in academia – both through her teaching (UC, Miami, Mt St Joe) and research programs (SUSCAP, CERHAS, CDRI).
+Elizabeth’s subject focus for teaching and research included community led place based design projects, and planning for revitalization emphasizing asset based economic development balanced with core neighborhood services in disinvested neighborhoods.
+Elizabeth currently serves on the Board of Urbanist Media, and has served on the Hopewell World Heritage Steering Committee and the Board of US-ICOMOS (World Heritage USA).
+She is a returned Cincinnatian, currently residing in Walnut Hills.

 Invest in Neighborhoods